nycu-caslab/OSC-RISCV-Web/_sources/labs/lab3.rst

 It's hard to observe the internal state of a memory allocator and hence hard to demo.
-To check the correctness of your allocator on VF2, you need to **print the log of each allocation and free** over the VF2 UART driver (initialized via the Device Tree’s chosen stdout-path).
+To check the correctness of your allocator on VF2, you need to **print the log of each allocation and free** over the VF2 UART driver.
+Assume Lab 2 already initialized UART from the Device Tree’s `stdout-path`.

 .. note::
   TAs will verify correctness by these logs during the demo.
 Prefix each log message with “[VF2 Allocator] ”